Erb’s Palsy Lawyers in Boston

 All of these treatments have provided some level of success in dealing with Erb’s Palsy; however, some of the surgical options may be expensive.
 As such, seeking financial compensation from the liable party may be a wise option.

-Contact a Massachusetts Erb's Palsy Attorney
+Contact a Boston Erb's Palsy Attorney

 No parent should have to face the results of a doctor’s error without help.
 If a doctor has caused your baby to have Erb’s Palsy, then the Erb’s Palsy attorneys of Crowe & Mulvey, LLP may be able to help you fight for your rights according to civil law.